» Artist FAQ

 Note that the JPEG format is a 'lossy' compression format, meaning that every time you open, adjust and re-save a JPEG, a bit more detail gets lost, gradually degrading the quality and detail resolution of the image.
 If you are planning to open and adjust an image more than once, save it in an uncompressed file format such as TIFF while working on the image and save a copy of your final file in JPEG format at the highest quality setting.

 We will have to reject images where the quality has been visibly degraded through excessive JPEG compression.

 Scaling up (interpolating) images to a higher resolution than the original capture resolution is no substitute for using a high resolution when capturing images.
 We do not recommend scaling up images in post production since this does nothing to improve image quality and detail resolution.[back to top]
 Image rotation

 For this reason we will reject images that have been interpolated or that otherwise don't have the resolution and detail expected from the file size.
 We recommend submitting images at the highest resolution your digital camera is capable of capturing – nothing less and nothing more.

-We cannot accept any photos that have a date imprinted on the image.
-We will also reject images that have had titles or captions added in the actual image area, unless the words are an integral part of your photo/illustration/design.
+We cannot accept any photos that have a date imprint, signature or watermark embedded in the image area.
+We will also reject images that have titles or captions added to the image area, unless the words are an integral part of your photo/illustration/design.
 Retouching and image manipulation

 Sometimes creative post-processing and retouching can result in a stronger image or a different image altogether.
 We will accept any strong, creative image of good technical quality, but please note that any images which display visible retouching or unsuccessful manipulation will be rejected.
 (For example: visible clone tool tracks or brush marks in blended areas.)
 Buy the best equipment you can afford